-- 1. Controlling his/her radiation exposure, keeping it as low as is reasonably achievable and always below the dose limits. - 2.
-Assisting the Authorized User in keeping the marking and labeling of laboratories, radioactive materials and equipment up-to-date. - 3.
-Maintaining good housekeeping, minimizing clutter, and reducing the chance of contamination. - 4.
-Carrying out monitoring of self, work area, and lab and producing required records of the monitoring performed. - 5.
-Using appropriate instruments, checking for proper operation before use and reporting any problems to the Authorized User in a timely manner. - 6.
-Storing and securing radioactive material properly. - 7.
-Wearing appropriate protective clothing such as a lab coat and gloves. - 8.
-Wearing and storing personal radiation monitors properly. - 9.
-Disposing of radioactive wastes appropriately and keeping accurate disposal records. - 10.
-Properly testing and caring for radiation sources made by university or hospital personnel. - 11.
-Promptly reporting spills, suspected overexposures, theft of material and other accidents to the Radiation Safety Department. - 12.
-Maintaining a working knowledge of emergency and decontamination procedures. - 13.
-Becoming familiar with his or her specific area of concern.
+- A. Controlling his/her radiation exposure, keeping it as low as is reasonably achievable and always below the dose limits. - B. Assisting the Authorized User in keeping the marking and labeling of laboratories, radioactive materials and equipment up-to-date. - C. Maintaining good housekeeping, minimizing clutter, and reducing the chance of transfer of contamination. - D. Carrying out monitoring of self, work area and lab and producing required records of the monitoring performed. - E. Using appropriate instruments, checking for proper operation before use and reporting any problems to the Authorized User in a timely manner. - F. Storing and securing radioactive material properly. - G. Wearing appropriate protective clothing such as a lab coat and gloves.

+- H. Wearing and storing personal radiation monitors properly. - I. Disposing of radioactive wastes appropriately and keeping accurate disposal records. - J. Properly testing and caring for radiation sources made by university or hospital personnel. - K. Promptly reporting spills, suspected overexposures, theft of material and other accidents to the Radiation Safety Department. - L. Maintaining a working knowledge of emergency and decontamination procedures. - M. Becoming familiar with his or her specific area of concern.